ersel/html-lists/START-HERE.md

 The &#60;li&#62; tag is the "List Item" tag.
 These tag's go together to make the <b>Ordered List </b>.

-Here is how the HTML should look:
+Here is what the HTML should look like:

 &#60;ol&#62;
 <br>